ionic-team/stencil-site/src/docs/testing/unit-testing.md

 ---
-title: Testing
+title: Unit Testing
-description: Stencil has a number of add-ons that you can use with the build process.
+description: Unit Testing
 contributors:
-  - jthoms1
+  - adamdbradley
 ---
-# Testing
+# Unit Testing

 Stencil makes it easy to unit test your component using Jest and the Stencil unit testing framework.
 The testing framework requires very little configuration and has a minimal API consisting of two functions: